TomObungu/mathematics.md/Further Mathematics/Vectors/Cross Product.md

 ![[Pasted image 20250914213034.png]]

-However since we are trying to calculate the volume of the tetrahedron we must split the bases of the parallelpiped into triangles with area of the base of our tetrahedron.

-This is because the parallelepiped built can be split into **six** tetrahedra of equal volume.
-Our tetrahedron, OABC, is one of them.

-- Therefore, the volume of our tetrahedron is one-sixth of the volume of the parallelepiped.
+However since we are trying to calculate the volume of the tetrahedron we must split the bases of the parallelpiped into into six tetrahedra of equal volume.
+The tetrahedron, OABC, is one of them.
+Therefore, the volume of our tetrahedron is one-sixth of the volume of the parallelepiped.

 ![[Pasted image 20250914212025.png]]
 # Right hand rule
 It possible to deduce the direction the cross product ($\vec{p}$) will face by using your right hand.
 Point your index finger in the direction of $\vec{v}$  based on its coordinates in the 3D space and do the same for $\vec{w}$ with your middle finger and the direction of your thumb will the direction of the perpendicular vector $\vec{p}$